Top 10 TV Shows of 1978: Nielsen Ratings & Network Turf War

 The bigger legacy here is that M*A*S*H helped stretch the definition of what a hit series could sound like.
 It refused to stay inside one emotional lane.
 It could be funny, bleak, humane, bitter, and strangely comforting all within the same episode.
 A lot of television wanted to simplify itself for the biggest audience possible.
 M*A*S*H stayed messy, and the audience kept showing up.

-Why it endured: it proved that television could be emotionally layered, socially aware, and still big enough to compete with the broadest hits on the dial.
+Why it endured it proved that television could be emotionally layered, socially aware, and still big enough to compete with the broadest hits on the dial.

 #7 — Little House on the Prairie